Fascial Maneuvers Guide · Bay Area

 What is fascia?

-Fascia is the living connective tissue web that wraps through every muscle, joint, organ, nerve, and blood vessel in your body.
+Fascia is the living connective tissue web that wraps through every muscle, tendon, ligament and bone in your body.
 It is one continuous fabric - what happens in your hip is connected to what happens in your jaw.
 When you are stressed, brace against pain, or sit through a long meeting, fascia adapts by tightening, dehydrating, and gluing together.
 Over time, those small adaptations become the stiffness, aches, and shallow breath we start to call "just how my body is."

 What are fascial maneuvers?

-Fascial maneuvers are slow, rotational movements paired with breath that meet fascia exactly where it lives.
+Fascial maneuvers — often called fascia maneuvers — are slow, rotational movements paired with breath that meet fascia exactly where it lives.
 They look quiet from the outside - small spirals through the spine, the ribs, the hips - but underneath, they are doing something rearranging.
 Instead of pulling on muscle, they rehydrate fascia and invite it to glide again.

 The work is gentle on purpose.
 Fascia does not respond to force; it responds to safety.
 When the nervous system senses that nothing is being demanded of it, the tissue softens on its own.